SansonSebastiano/Master-Thesis/papers_summary_XAI_AD.md

 Problem: selecting a splitting feature randomly cause an unfair CFI high value, because it is selected more frequently than others.

-Define so a *features counter*, $C_I* for inliers and $C_O$ for outliers: a $p$-dimensional vector in which the $j$-th component represents how many times such feature is appeared while updating CFIs.
+Define so a *features counter*, $C_I$ for inliers and $C_O$ for outliers: a $p$-dimensional vector in which the $j$-th component represents how many times such feature is appeared while updating CFIs.

 $$
 GFI = \frac{I_O/C_O}{I_I/C_I}